 The Cost of Attendance represents the average amount believed to be adequate to cover the tuition, fees, books and living expenses of the student for the nine month academic year.
 This figure also represents the maximum total financial aid package (all loans and grants combined) a law student can expect to receive per year.
 As a private institution, USC Law students pay the same tuition rate regardless of their state residency.
 In addition, rates for tuition and fees are set annually and are subject to change.
+In recent years tuition at USC has increased by about 4% each year.

 Your actual expenses may differ from those listed here.
 In some cases you may have lower expenses in one category which can compensate for higher expenses in another area.
 We are extremely limited in our ability to approve budget increases.
 While it may be possible to request a budget increase for certain expenses such as the purchase of a computer for law school, child care costs, etc., it will not be possible to obtain a budget increase to cover such expenses as credit card and other consumer debt payments, car payments, etc.